boycce/groph/README.md

 - Support for more line chart styling options
 - Add a destroy method
-- Reduce dependancies
+- Reduce dependencies
 - Create github pages

 ### Contribute ###

-We would love for you to be apart of this project and in the journey of laying a path for faster and more expressive charting API, in support of canvas and soon WebGL which both have optimitic futures.
+We would love for you to be apart of this project and in the journey of laying down a path for faster, more expressive charting API, in support of canvas (and soon WebGL) which both have optimistic futures.
+In your pull request please do not commit `groph.min.js`.

-Make sure to read the [Contributing Guide](https://github.com/Boyyce/groph/blob/master/CONTRIBUTING.md) before submitting changes.

 ### Features ###

-- Canvas renderer, what drives google maps
+- Canvas renderer, what drives Google maps
 - Reuse groph instances for a faster build
 - Sleek animations